kubernetes/website/docs/tasks/administer-cluster/pvc-protection.md

 {% capture prerequisites %}

 - A v1.9 or higher Kubernetes must be installed.
+- As PVC Protection is a Kubernetes v1.9 alpha feature it must be turned on:
+1. [Admission controller](/docs/admin/admission-controllers/) must be started with the [PVC Protection plugin](/docs/admin/admission-controllers/#persistent-volume-claim-protection-alpha).
+2. All Kubernetes components must be started with the `PVCProtection` alpha features switched on.

 {% endcapture %}

 {% capture steps %}

-## PVC Protection Configuration

-As PVC Protection is an alpha feature it must be turned on:
-1. [Admission controller](/docs/admin/admission-controllers/) must be started with the [PVC Protection plugin](/docs/admin/admission-controllers/#persistent-volume-claim-protection-alpha).
-2. All Kubernetes components must be started with the `PVCProtection` alpha features switched on.

 {% endcapture %}